-All applicants for Career and Technical Education (CTE) programs 450 hours or more, with the exception of Florida Law Enforcement Academy applicants, take a state mandated TABE prior to enrollment.
-Applicants who have earned a standard State of Florida high school diploma, 2007 or later, or possess a documented degree (AA, AS, AAS, BA or BS) may be exempt from TABE testing.
-Documented successful completion of college-level remedial coursework may be used to meet TABE requirement).
-Florida Law Enforcement Academy and Correctional Officer students are required to take the CJBAT as per Florida Department of Law Enforcement (FDLE) requirements.
+All applicants for Career and Technical Education programs 450 hours or more, with the exception of Law Enforcement Officer applicants, take a state mandated TABE prior to enrollment (documented A.A., A.S., A.A.S., B.A, and B.S. degreed persons are exempt from this requirement).
+Law Enforcement Officer and Correctional Officer students are required to take the CJBAT as per Florida Department of Law Enforcement (FDLE) requirements.